onap/policy-parent/docs/drools/pdpdEngine.rst

 Features hook into the interception points provided by the the *PDP-D* main entities.

-*Endpoint Listeners*, see `here <https://git.onap.org/policy/common/tree/policy-endpoints/src/main/java/org/onap/policy/common/endpoints/event/comm/TopicListener.java>`__ and `here <https://git.onap.org/policy/common/tree/policy-endpoints/src/main/java/org/onap/policy/common/endpoints/listeners>`__, can be used in conjuction with features for additional capabilities.
+*Endpoint Listeners*, see `here <https://git.onap.org/policy/common/tree/message-bus/src/main/java/org/onap/policy/common/message/bus/event/TopicListener.java>`__ and `here <https://git.onap.org/policy/common/tree/policy-endpoints/src/main/java/org/onap/policy/common/endpoints/listeners>`__, can be used in conjunction with features for additional capabilities.

 Using Maven-Drools applications
 """""""""""""""""""""""""""""""